backstage/backstage/plugins/catalog-backend/api-report.md

   refreshService?: RefreshService;
 }

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // Warning: (ae-missing-release-tag) "runPeriodically" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public